AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

   - Execute for a reasonable duration
   - _Gotcha_: Allow time for warm up!

-- Don't stress test everything on every push - it's too heavy
+- Don't stress test everything on every push to main - it's too heavy
   - _But: K6 can be used for lightweight smoke tests too_
-- But don't test too irregularly that the results end up ignored
+- But don't test too irregularly (harder to find where the bad change was introduced)

 <!--
   Long execution time = heavy on the environment, and if it was every push you'd be waiting forever for your build to complete.